 We think it is better for you to go home as soon as possible after surgery.
-There is good evidence that doing the things in the list below, as soon as possible, helps people to get better more quickly:
+There is good evidence that doing the things in the list below, as soon as possible, helps people to get better more quickly.

-- Getting out of bed

 - Eating

 - Drinking

 - Exercising

-- Managing pain
+- Managing Pain

-If you do these things you should be back on your feet and home in no time.
+If you do these things you should be back to your normal routine as quickly as possible.